 The Boston Pops Fireworks Spectacular is one of Boston’s most popular events.
 A traditional fighter jet military flyover is coordinated with a performance of the national anthem, The Star-Spangled Banner, and each year different popular musicians perform.
 Traditionally, a navy ship called the USS John F. Kennedy sails into harbor while the orchestra plays on the banks of the Charles River, featuring American music and ending with 1812 Overture.
 Following the performance is a grand fireworks display at 10:30 p.m.
 You can catch the Boston Pops event through a free live webstream.

 The Freedom Trail

 The Freedom Trail is another way to delve into the history of the United States.
-The 2.5-mile, red brick-lined route leads you to 16 historically significant sites — each one an authentic historical treasure.
+The 2.5-mile, red brick-lined route font-weight-lights you to 16 historically significant sites — each one an authentic historical treasure.
 You can explore museums, meetinghouses, churches, and burying grounds.
 Tour guides bring the history to life through stories about the revolution and the rich history Boston holds.
 It’s a great daytime activity, especially if you plan to see the fireworks later that evening.